MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-accessibility/includes/5-exercise-form-accessibility.md

     ![Accessibility Insights for Web Fast Pass](../media/automated-checks-first-run.png)

-   Automated Checks have detected a number of errors.
+   Automated Checks have detected many errors.
 We're going to focus on the form in this exercise.

 1. There are two different ways to interact with the error message - we can use the list in the FastPass tool, or we can click on the error messages in the web page.
 In this case, the FastPass tool lists errors across the entire page, which can be a little overwhelming when we want to focus on the form.
 We'll use the in-page error message for now.
 Click on the exclamation point to the right of the *First Name* label.